janhavigupta7/glide-for-redis/python/README.md

 `maturin develop` to build rust code and create python wrapper.

+### [Optional] Build for release

+`maturin develop --release` to build rust code optimized for release and create python wrapper.

 ### Running tests

 Run `pytest --asyncio-mode=auto` from this folder, or from the `tests` folder.
 Make sure your shell uses your virtual environment.